-Watering Indoor Azalea
+Watering or Drowning Indoor Azalea

 Keeping Azaleas indoors can be simple and straight forward and the often large volume of blossom last longer than when struggling outside against the elements.
-Most indoor Azaleas are of the evergreen type and unlike some garden azaleas they do not loose there leaves.
+Most indoor Azaleas are of the evergreen type so unlike some garden azaleas they do not loose there leaves.

 Watering Tips